sheila-adams-sapper/sheila-adams-sapper/README.md

 📊 I’m currently working on a project to explore functional characterization of microbial interactions using Generative AI.

-🌅 Fun facts: I love many areas of science!
+🌅 Fun facts: I love many areas of science.
 I am a licensed amateur radio operator doing emergency communications and public service.
 I love experimenting with homemade antennas which I use to explore radio communication propagation from parks and beaches.
 I am a member of The Cello Collective in Sebastopol, California.
 (My dad made my cello!)

 🛠 Tech Stack